ChrissaLP/real-estate-database/docs/documentation.md

 - DATE_ON_MARKET (DATE):	The date the property was entered on the market.
 - LISTING_AGENT_ID (VARCHAR(5)):The ID for the listing agent for the property.
 Foreign Key (LISTING_AGENT table).

-2. COUNTY (COUNTY_ID, COUNTY_NAME, COUNTY_TAX)
+**2. COUNTY**

-This table provides information on the county tax rate.
+-This table provides information on the county tax rate.

 - COUNTY_ID	(VARCHAR(10)):	An ID to indicate the county, and the primary key for the table.
 - COUNTY_NAME	(VARCHAR(45)):	Full county name.
 - COUNTY_TAX	(DECIMAL(6,4)):	Tax rate (in mills).
 (To calculate property tax based on the millage rate, take that rate, multiply it by the taxable value of the property, then divide the result by 1,000.)

-3. MUNICIPALITY (MUNICIPALITY_ID, MUNICIPALITY_NAME, MUNICIPALITY_TAX)
+**3. MUNICIPALITY**

-The MUNICIPALITY table provides information on the municipality tax rate.
+- The MUNICIPALITY table provides information on the municipality tax rate.

 - MUNICIPALITY_ID	(VARCHAR(10)):	An ID to indicate the municipality, and the primary key for the table.
 - MUNICIPALITY_NAME	(VARCHAR(45)):	The full name of the municipality.
 - MUNICIPALITY_TAX	(DECIMAL(6,4)):	Tax rate (in mills).

-4. SCHOOL_DISTRICT (SCHOOL_DISTRICT_ID, SCHOOL_DISTRICT_NAME, SCHOOL_DISTRICT_TAX)
+**4. SCHOOL_DISTRICT**

-The school district table provides information on the school district tax rate.
+- The school district table provides information on the school district tax rate.

 - SCHOOL_DISTRICT_ID (VARCHAR(10)):	An ID to indicate the school district, and the table’s primary key.
 - SCHOOL_DISTRICT_NAME (VARCHAR(45)):	Full school district name.
 - SCHOOL_DISTRICT_TAX	(DECIMAL(6,4)):	Tax rate in mills.

-5. LISTING_AGENT (LISTING_AGENT_ID, FIRSTNAME, LASTNAME, AGENCY, PHONE, EMAIL)
+**5. LISTING_AGENT**

-Each listing agent can represent many properties, so this table has a one-to-many relationship with the main PROPERTY table.
+- Each listing agent can represent many properties, so this table has a one-to-many relationship with the main PROPERTY table.
 This table provides basic information, including contact details, about the listing agent for each property.

 - LISTING_AGENT_ID	(VARCHAR(5)):	ID for each listing agent, and the table’s primary key.
 - FIRSTNAME	(VARCHAR(45)):	Agent first name.